bcgov/land-designations-shinyapp/OpenShift/Templates/README.md

 Once you have images tagged for dev, test or prod you are ready to deploy.
 Open a command prompt and login as above to OpenShift Change to the project for the type of deployment you are configuring.
-For example, to configure a dev deployment, switch to land-designations-dev
+For example, to configure a dev deployment, switch to moe-land-designations-dev

 In the command prompt, type
-`oc project land-designations-dev`
+`oc project moe-land-designations-dev`
 By default projects do not have permission to access images from other projects.
 You will need to grant that.
 Run the following:
 `oc policy add-role-to-user system:image-puller system:serviceaccount:<project_identifier>:default -n <project namespace where project_identifier needs access>`

 EXAMPLE - to allow the production project access to the images, run:

-`oc policy add-role-to-user system:image-puller system:serviceaccount:land-designations-prod:default -n land-designations-tools`
+`oc policy add-role-to-user system:image-puller system:serviceaccount:moe-land-designations-prod:default -n moe-land-designations-tools`

 - Process and create the Environment Template
-- `oc process -f land-designations-deployment-template.json  -p APP_DEPLOYMENT_TAG=<DEPLOYMENT TAG> | oc create -f -`
+- `oc process -f moe-land-designations-deployment-template.json  -p APP_DEPLOYMENT_TAG=<DEPLOYMENT TAG> | oc create -f -`
-	- Substitute latest (dev enviornment), test (test enviornment) or prod (prod enviornment) for the <DEPLOYMENT TAG>
+	- Substitute latest (dev enviornment), test (test enviornment) or prod (prod enviornment) for the `<DEPLOYMENT TAG>`